ctozzi/kontena/docs/faq.md

 ## How do I get started with Kontena?

-We recommend you start with our [quick start](getting-started/quick-start.md) guide.
+We recommend that you start with our [quick start](getting-started/quick-start.md) guide.

 ## What makes Kontena special?